'It's a job that needs to be done': Cab driver grateful to be working when many aren't

 “We’re in a weird position where everybody kind of has a role in this,” he said.
 “It doesn’t come down to people that are actually working.
 People staying at home have just as much of a responsibility to limit the spread.”

-Rutzinski said passenger business is a bit slower for his company, which features a fleet of electric Tesla vehicles.
+Rutzinski said passenger business is a bit slower for his company, which features a fleet of electric Teslas.

 Green Cab has been doing what it can to mitigate the effects of “safer at home” by working with the Food Fight restaurant group to deliver meals and with health care providers to deliver medical samples for testing.

-Note: Editor’s note: This is part of a continuing series on those whose jobs have been deemed “essential” during the coronavirus outbreak and for whom working “safer at home” is not an option.
-Suggestions for future profiles can be sent to wsjcity@madison.com.